-Your car can be one of your largest expenses for the year.
-Let’s go over what expenses you can write off and what expenses you can’t.
+Your car can be one of your greater expenses for the year.
+Let’s go over what expenditures you can write off and what costs you can’t.

 If you’re self-employed and purchase a vehicle exclusively for business reasons, you may be able to write off some of the costs.
 Keep in mind, this is more in the line of a company car, not a car that you use for personal reasons, too.